Pedro Gonet Branco

-Pedro Gonet Branco is a Brazilian law student who was one of the youngest scholars in the world to be cited by the Brazilian Supreme Federal Court, at the age of 20.
+Pedro Gonet Branco is a Brazilian legal scholar who was one of the youngest scholars in the world to be cited by the Brazilian Supreme Federal Court, at the age of 20.

-He stood out nationally for publishing opinion articles in the newspaper O Estado de São Paulo about the relationship between Law and society.
+He stood out nationally for publishing opinion pieces in the newspaper O Estado de São Paulo about the relationship between Law and society.

 He is also known for having produced and hosted the television Talk-Show Falando em Justiça, at TV Justiça.

 Activities

-Opinion articles
+Opinion pieces

 Pedro publishes monthly opinion articles at O Estado de São Paulo about law and its connection to different aspects of the life, such as its relationship with wine, music, the environment, health, the internet, business, politics, among others.
 He also writes for specialized law blogs.

 Papers

-Since he started law school at the University of Brasília, at the age of 18, he has published scientific papers in national and international academic journals.
+Since he started law school at the University of Brasília, at the age of 18, Pedro has published scientific papers in national and international academic journals.

 At the age of 20, still as a law student, he co-authored a paper about the regulation of the internet, that was used by the Supreme Federal Court to sustain the unconstitutionality of a consumer defense law, making Pedro one of the youngest academics in the world to be cited by the Supreme Court in a decision.